TutulDevs/MD/README.md

 <p class="para">
     This is in a p tag & styled by CSS.
 </p>

+🔷 GitHub is not showing the custom CSS edits.
+Boo!
 <style>

     p.para {
         color: #ddd;
         font-size: 20px;